-Ensuring good quality of Europe’s groundwater remains a challenge for all EU member states despite current legislation.
-In particular the ecological impacts on groundwater fauna are largely unknown with uncertain consequences for drinking water supply.
-We investigate anthropogenic stressors (e.g. pollutants, temperature) and their ecological impacts in order to test and develop groundwater quality indicators for continuous monitoring.
+Ensuring the good quality of Europe’s groundwater remains a challenge for all EU member states despite current legislation for water resource protection.
+In particular, the ecological impacts on groundwater fauna are largely unknown, with uncertain consequences for drinking water supply.
+We investigate anthropogenic stressors (e.g., pollutants, temperature) and their ecological impacts in order to test and develop groundwater quality indicators for continuous monitoring.

-Groundwater is the most important drinking water source in Europe.
-Its quantity, however, dropped in the past hot and dry years in many regions.
-This observation is the result of a combination of climate change effects and anthropogenic water use patterns.
-We investigate their combined effects on groundwater availability and the inherent uncertainties in order to inform local and pan-European groundwater management.
+Groundwater is Europe’s most important source of drinking water.
+However, in many regions its quantity has dropped over the past hot and dry years as the result of a combination of climate change effects and anthropogenic water use patterns.
+We investigate these combined effects on groundwater availability and the inherent uncertainties in forecasting water consumption patterns and the effects of climate change in order to inform local and pan-European groundwater management.

 Different types of groundwater use, for instance for drinking water supply, for irrigation, and agricultural nutrient input, are increasingly contested.
-Conflicts also arise between groundwater provisioning rural areas and consuming cities.
+Conflicts also arise between the rural areas that provide groundwater and the cities that consume it.
 We analyse conflicts around groundwater with a particular focus on embedded power relations and inequalities in groundwater governance.

-Rules for using groundwater have emerged over centuries and originate in times of less stress on the resource as compared to today.
-Moreover, the invisibility of the resource facilitates unruly use.
-Against this background, restrictions on groundwater use are difficult to implement.
+Rules for using groundwater have emerged over centuries and originate in times when there was less stress on the resource than there is today.
+Moreover, groundwater’s invisibility facilitates unruly use, and makes restrictions difficult to implement.
 We investigate the underlying cultural dimensions of unregulated groundwater extractions in selected European case studies.